 - 1. Assignments and due dates are subject to change.
 Such changes will be announced in class and via Canvas at least one class meeting in advance. - 2.
 All reading assignments and homework are due the dates they are listed below.
 Come to class having completed any assigned homework and/or reading and be prepared to participate in class. - 3.
 All reading assignments not in your textbook will be given to you in class.
 If you are not in class to receive the handout, you are responsible for finding the reading assignment in Canvas, printing it out, reading it, and bringing it to class. - 4.
 Bring your course reader and East Eats West with you to class each day that there is assigned reading or an exercise from these texts. - 5.
 I will use Canvas to post announcements, assignments, and supplementary reading materials and samples.
 You will also need to upload a draft of both major assignments to Turnitin on Canvas. - 6.
-You are not responsible for any exercises in the text that are not listed in our schedule.
+You are not responsible for any exercises in the texts that are not listed in our schedule. - 7.
+Grammar exercises are in Writer's Help (in Canvas) or the Everyday Writer.
+Complete assigned exercises on a separate sheet of paper so I may collect your work in class. - 8.
+Find the online grammar check Criterion at http://criterion.ets.org; Class Access Code: XFK2-AKUT.